jabsy/IaaC/README.md

 # IaaC
-This Repository contains details about IaaC tools
+This Repository contains details and use case about IaaC tools  (Ansible,Puppet,Git,Terraform,Packer)